In a recent report, 4.8 million independent workers self-described themselves as digital nomads, while 17 million, aspire to someday become nomadic.

 The Zoku Hotel

 The bar is the beating heart of the living room.
-It is divided in three parts: the coffee table, the beer table and the central bar.
+It is divided into three parts: the coffee table, the beer table, and the central bar.
 Start your day with a morning coffee, grab a slice of cake, read the papers or have an (alcoholic) drink with snacks throughout the day.
-And, most importantly, get to know your neighbours at the high oak tables at the rear.
-The bar in the centre, clad with navy blue handmade tiles, allows you to hang out and chat with your friends.
+And, most importantly, get to know your neighbors at the high oak tables at the rear.
+The bar in the center, clad with navy blue handmade tiles, allows you to hang out and chat with your friends.

-This bar features a non-traditional design without back or front; if you like, you can get your own coffee or tap your own beer, while there’s always a sidekick available to provide assistance, if needed.
+This bar features a non-traditional design without back or front; if you like, you can get your own coffee or tap your own beer, while there’s always a sidekick available to assist if needed.